 Legal careers: Academia

 Almost all professors in law schools have law degrees.
-Traditionally, this was the only academic credential necessary for teaching in law schools, but in the last 20 years or so, a growing percentage of law professors are expected to have PhDs in addition to or instead of JDs—roughly half of all new tenure-track teaching positions in law schools in 2019 went to applicants with PhDs.
-Some may have LLMs – a master’s degree in law.
+Traditionally, this was the only academic credential necessary for teaching in law schools, but in the last 20 years or so, a growing percentage of law professors are expected to have PhDs in addition to or instead of JDs—roughly one-third of all new tenure-track teaching positions in law schools in 2023 went to applicants with doctorates.

 For teaching law in four-year undergraduate liberal arts institutions, however, a JD is generally insufficient.
 Almost all such professors have PhDs, most often in the social sciences.
 Among professors in law-related pre-professional programs (such as paralegal certification programs) or in community colleges, JDs (without a PhD) are more common.